daizutabi/hydraflow/docs/part3-analysis/run-class.md

 3. Finally in the run information (`info`)

 This provides a unified access interface regardless of where the data is stored.

+The double underscore notation (`__`) is automatically converted to dot notation (`.`) internally, making it useful for nested parameter access, especially when using keyword arguments in methods that don't allow dots in parameter names.

 ## Type-Safe Configuration Access